How derived grade applications work

 - a funeral service order or death notice

-- confirmation from the school’s Principal’s Nominee that the student experienced a significant event that negatively affected them
+- confirmation from the school’s Principal’s Nominee that the student experienced a significant event or trauma that negatively affected them

 If an event happened before an exam or assessment, the student’s evidence must show that they couldn’t prepare effectively and were under continuous care from a registered professional.